reazen/relude/docs/Overview.md

 ## Typeclass modules (instances or implementations)

-`Relude` also uses many of the actual typeclass instances (or implementations) provided by `bs-abstract`, while also providing some of our own.
+`Relude` also uses many of the actual typeclass instances (or implementations) provided by `bs-bastet`, while also providing some of our own.

 ## Extensions and infix operators